|

 Gleditsia spp.

-Honeysuckle Lonicera
+Honeysuckle

-japonica (some cultivars are well-behaved)
+Lonicera japonica (some cultivars are well-behaved)

-Horsetail Equisetum
+Horsetail

-arvense
+Equisetum arvense

 Japanese syn.
 Mexican sunflower

-Tithonia spp
+Tithonia spp.

-Lantana Lantana spp.
+Lantana spp.

-Moth Vine Araujia
+Moth Vine

-sericifera syn. hortorum
+Araujia sericifera syn. hortorum

-Morning Glory Ipomoea
+Morning Glory

-learii syn. indica
+Ipomoea learii syn.

 Pampas Grass